tammy357/gut-brain-axis-analytics-cofest2026/README.md

 request.

-The germ-free/fecal-transplant cohort described in the paper has no metabolomics deposited anywhere public — confirmed by direct search of Metabolomics Workbench.
-Physiological, behavioral, and insulin-signaling results for that cohort exist in the paper's figures and are referenced in `docs/completed_task_analyses.md`, but there's no metabolite panel to reanalyze for those animals specifically.
+The germ-free/fecal-transplant cohort described in the paper has no metabolomics deposited anywhere public, confirmed by direct search of Metabolomics Workbench.
+This is why Task 2 is only partly answered: the task asks for a metabolic profile comparison across three arms, and one of those arms has no metabolite data to compare.
+Physiology, behavior and insulin signaling for that cohort do exist in the paper's figures and are laid out in `docs/task_analyses.md`, but physiological evidence is not a metabolite comparison and isn't treated as one here.

 16S rRNA sequencing data for these same mice exists at SRA accession SRP132006, as raw paired-end reads rather than a processed abundance